 Tip: no matter whether the PCB is plated with soft gold or hard gold, the amount will not be too much.
 Please don’t dismantle the electronic instrument for “taking gold”!

 At the moment, the most accepted standards that guide the production of PCB gold fingers are those released by The Institute for Interconnecting and Packaging Electronic Circuits.
 The organization later transformed into The Association for Connecting Electronics Industries (IPC).

 In 2002, IPC released its earliest standards about gold fingers.
 The IPC-4552 standards of 2002 focused much on guiding the plaiting process of printed circuit boards and PCB finishing.
-Later, in 2012, they were amended and improved in 2012 into the IPC-4556 standards.
+Later, in 2012, they were amended and improved to the IPC-4556 standards.

 During the PCB gold finger plating process, specific standards must be adhered to for the fingers to function correctly.
-The design of the PCB itself must also account for the areas needed for proper finger length and alignment.
+The PCB design must also account for the areas needed for proper finger length and alignment.
 Regardless of the purpose or size of the PCB itself, the following rules are always applicable in the design of gold fingers:

 Plated through-holes should never be located close to the gold fingers.

 Gold fingers should not have any contact with solder mask or screen printing, both of which should be kept at a distance.

 Gold fingers must always face the opposite direction from the middle of the PCB (if you want the edge to be beveled)